sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-23.md

 | 10         | 10,000,000,033 | 8195.4    | 5341.0             |
 | 10         | 10,000,000,061 | 8150.0    | 5185.8             |

-That can be averaged and sumarized by averaging the time for each of the three prime in the same range of size:
+This data can be sumarized by averaging the time for each of the three prime in the same range of size:

 | log(prime) | average  (µs) | average improved (µs) | speedup |
 | ---------- | ------------- | --------------------- | ------- |